mdda/mdda.github.io/_posts/AI/2015-09-15-embedded-musings.md

 *  To 'factorize' the raw matrices, need some measure of how well the factorization is doing
    +  [This Montreal paper](http://arxiv.org/pdf/1412.6448v4.pdf) mentions some word similarity rating methods
    +  [Embedding blog post](http://www.marekrei.com/blog/linguistic-regularities-word-representations/) has links to 3 methods :
-      - The MSR dataset containing 8,000 analogy questions.
+      - The [MSR dataset](http://research.microsoft.com/en-us/projects/rnn/) containing 8,000 analogy questions (this is tough for pure counting methods)
-      - The GOOGLE dataset with 19,544 analogy questions.
+      - The [GOOGLE dataset](https://code.google.com/p/word2vec/source/browse/trunk/questions-words.txt) with 19,544 analogy questions.
-      - The SEMEVAL dataset, covering 79 distinct relation types.
+      - The [SEMEVAL dataset](https://sites.google.com/site/semeval2012task2/download), covering 79 distinct relation types.

 >  The word vectors were trained on 1.5 billion words of English Wikipedia.
 >  The vocabulary was restricted to contain only words that occurred at least 100 times in the corpus, resulting in 189,533 words.

 *  Thinking about 'variance reduction' as an approach to isolating word-factors, probably need a way to retrain a given set of vectors, to see whether new factors improve some quantitative measure of fit or predictive power.